-According to the Social Security Administration, the 2018 withholding rate for income up to $128,400 is 6.2 percent.
+According to the Social Security Administration, the 2018 withholding rate for income up to $128,400 – up from $127,200 in 2017 – is 6.2 percent for both years.
 Your employer also contributes 6.2 percent.
-All wages earned up to $128,400 are subject to OASDI withholding.
-Any wages above that amount are no longer subject to OASDI for the rest of the year.
+All wages earned up to $128,400 for 2018, and $127,200 for 2017, are subject to OASDI withholding.
+Any wages above these amounts are no longer subject to OASDI for the rest of the year.
 If you are self-employed, you are responsible for both the employer and employee portions of the tax.

 Multiply your gross wages by the withholding rate.
 If you earned $475 in gross wages, and you're an employee, $29.45 will be withheld from your paycheck ($475 gross income times 6.2 percent).
 If you're self-employed, double that amount: $58.90 will come out of your paycheck for OASDI.

 Things To Consider

 Medicare is a separate tax from OASDI and is calculated as 1.45 percent of your gross income.
 It is not included in the OASDI 6.2 percent, but if you want a clearer picture of your withholding amounts, you should keep it in mind.
 Unlike OASDI, there is no cap on Medicare withholding; it is deducted all year, regardless of how much you earn.